Tom Horner

 Counselling Experience

-Although I have worked with a variety of clients on a multitude of issues, I have particular experience working with:
+Although I have worked with a number of clients on different issues, I have particular experience working with:

 • Medical Conditions impacting capacity to work and personal identity.